kburns/cism_dedalus_2023/README.md

 ## Tutorial notebooks

 The recommended starting point for learning Dedalus is to go through the [official tutorial notebooks](https://dedalus-project.readthedocs.io/en/latest/pages/tutorials.html#tutorial-notebooks) in the main code documentation.
-These document many of the features of the code and explain the class structure and possible workflows using Dedalus objects.
+These describe many of the features of the code, explain the basic class structure, and show typical ways of interacting with Dedalus objects.
-The examples are designed to run nearly instantly on a single core / laptop.
+The examples are designed to run quickly on a single core / laptop.

 ## Example scripts